chetanreddy1412/Virtual-Pen/README.md

 2. Drawing/Writing on the Virtual Drawing Board

 **Optimising the Color Range:**
-- When the virtualpen.py is run, the first pop shows two feeds:
+- When the virtualpen.py is run, the first pop up shows two feeds:
 i.
-One with the Original Video Feed ii.
-One with the Mask showing only the region according to the adjustments of HSV values
+The Original Video Feed
+ii.
+The Mask showing only the region according to the adjustments of HSV values

-- Try getting only the marker in the as the white patch.
+- Try getting only the marker as the white patch.
 To achieve this, vary only H values initially, and then S and V values

 **Drawing/Writing**
 - Once the marker patch hsv values are chosen, click enter (or esc).
 - The Drawing sheet will appear.
 - Moving the marker will draw the required shapes or text.
+- Press C to clear the board
+- Press esc to exit the program